functional-koans/koan-template/README.md

     cd <your-project-name>
     chmod +x script/*

-And you're set!
 Run `lein deps && lein koan run` to see the included example koan.
-The README of the resulting project will contain everything your users need to know to get started.
+The README of the resulting project will contain everything your users need to know to run the koans.

 ## Customizing your new project